aurelienpierreeng/VirtualSecretary/docs/index.md

 from core import database, search

-# Open pre-computed artifacts from disk in read-only mode.
+## Open pre-computed artifacts from disk in read-only mode:

-# The database contains the whole list of web pages for content filtering
+# The database contains all the expensive data that may not fully fit in RAM,
+# open it in read-only mode for performance and security.
 db = database.open_db("engine.db", mode="ro")

-# The engine contains only a list of URLs and precomputed stats
+# The engine contains only lightweight loaders and managers,
+# it will read the database when needed.
 engine = search.Indexer.load("engine", db)

 # Run the user query